HimoriK/book/src/ch01-03-hello-cargo.md

 $ cargo --version
 ```

-If you see a version number, you have it!
-If you see an error, such as `command
-not found`, look at the documentation for your method of installation to
-determine how to install Cargo separately.

 ### Creating a Project with Cargo

 Let’s create a new project using Cargo and look at how it differs from our